 Now, imagine you have a shop, and you see people standing outside of the shop, looking in, how would you get them inside the shop?

-In the world of digital marketing, you would use social media, blog posts, press releases, and brochures, etc. to generate awareness, and get them into the first layer of your conversion funnel.
+In the world of digital marketing, you would use social media, blog posts, press releases, brochures, etc. to generate awareness.
+And then get them into the first layer of your conversion funnel.

-You now have the customer inside of your shop, you now want to warm them up and get them interested in actually buying from you.
+You now have the customers inside of your shop.
+You now want to warm them up and get them interested and actually buying from you.
 This is the second stage, and we call it the Converting Leads stage (second layer/stage).

 *Back to your shop again…

-So, your potential customer is walking around and looking at things in your shop, and in this stage of your funnel you want to try to get them to buy from you.
-We call this the Close stage, it is the 3rd stage of your funnel.
-If you had a customer in your shop, it’s best to try engaging with them, ask them if you could help, or tell them about your latest arrivals and how they are linked to the latest trends, etc.
+So, your potential customer is walking around and looking at things in your shop.
+And in this stage of your funnel, you want to try to get them to buy from you.
+We call this the Close stage, the 3rd stage of your funnel.
+If you have a customer in your shop, it’s best to try engaging with them.
+Ask them if you could help, or tell them about your latest arrivals and how they are linked to the latest trends, etc.

 Do not under any circumstances “harass” your customer.
 Have a friendly conversation, but if you see they aren’t opening up to chatting, then don’t keep probing them!

-In the world of digital marketing, you will turn leads into customers by using things like E-books, live or in-person webinars, or straight out asking if they want to buy, remember this is a digital marketing process, meaning it is online, if you had a shop, you would not walk up to a potential customer and ask them if they want to buy something, every time they pick something up, you would chat to them, and create a relationship/rapport with them first.
-In another blog of mine, you can read more on how to do this.
+In the world of digital marketing, you will turn leads into customers by using things like e-books.
+Live or in-person webinars, or straight out asking if they want to buy.
+Remember this is a digital marketing process, meaning it is online.
+If you had a shop, you would not walk up to a potential customer and ask them if they want to buy something every time they pick something up.
+You would chat to them, and create a relationship/rapport with them first.
+In one of my others blogs, you can read more on how to do this.

-All above is building up to why Lead Conversion Funnels are Crucial for Business Growth.
+All the above is building up to why Lead Conversion Funnels are Crucial for Business Growth.

 *In your shop again…